shapescience/shapescience.xyz/content/page/training.md

 ## Common pain points I can address
 - **Pragmatic advice** to help make sense of MLOps/DevOpsInfra/Cloud solutions, decide what to buy/fork/build...
-- **Build a roadmap** to improve engineer workflows, collaboration and infrastructure across departments
+- **Build a roadmap** to improve engineers' workflows, collaboration and infrastructure across departments.
 - **Implement solutions** to help your algorithm engineers and data scientists waste less time toiling with the "logistics" of preparing, organizing, comparing and sharing their experiments.
 - **Evangilize** the software engineering culture in organizations: reproduciblity, everything-as-code, data-driven...
 - **Create a Vision** for infra/platform teams